 Let’s say that you have a layer that you’ve been working really hard on.
 Eventually, you get it to a point that you’re happy with.
 Aside from some minor tweaks at the end, you’re ready for this layer to be locked in and considered finished.

 But, your layers are vulnerable.
-As you continue to work on the rest of your design, there’s a chance that you could accidentally select your finished layer and draw on it again or erase something.
+As you continue to work on the rest of your design, there’s a chance that you could accidentally select your finished layer and draw on it again, lower its opacity, or erase something.

 I can’t even count the number of times that I’ve accidentally drawn on a layer that I never intended to.
 It’s SO frustrating!